DEFRA/ffc-development-guide/guides/developer-laptop-setup/install-docker-desktop.md

-# Install Docker for Windows and WSL
+# Install Docker Desktop
 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.

 FFC will primarily be developing a containerised microservice ecosystem.

-# Installation
+## Installation
+### WSL2
+Follow the [installation guide](https://docs.docker.com/docker-for-windows/wsl/) provided by Docker.

+### WSL1
-Docker currently does not work within WSL.
-To work with Docker within WSL, Docker must be installed in both Windows and WSL then WSL must connect to the Windows Docker Daemon.
+Docker currently does not work within WSL1.
+To work with Docker within WSL1, Docker must be installed in both Windows and WSL, then WSL Docker must use the Windows Docker Daemon.

-## Windows
+#### Windows
 1. Download Docker Desktop from https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe
 1. Installation will prompt for use of Hyper-V which is required.
 1. Once installed open Settings and enable "Expose Daemon on tcp://localhost:2375 without TLS".
 This will allow Docker installed on WSL to communicate with Daemon.

-## WSL
+#### WSL
 1. Run the following terminal commands
 ```
 # Update the apt package list.